YahooArchive/yamall/hadoop/README.md

 # yamall - Hadoop mode

-## Yinst

-It will install yamall-hadoop-jar-with-dependencies.jar in /lib/jars.
-See below on how to use it.

 # Options
 yamall.ignore arg - ignores the namespaces whose letter begins with the letters in arg